damok6/vagrant-ansible-mesos-marathon-cluster/README.md

 * [ ] Add Mesos-DNS (on master most likely)
 * [x] Add Marathon Load Balancer
 * [ ] Use Vagrant public IP address with optional switch
+* [x] Change all nodes to be referred to as agents